bianzhiyu/LeetCode/README.md

 ## How to use/read these codes?

-Unfortunately, these codes are organized for the convenience of writing them, but not using or reading them.
+These codes are organized for the convenience of writing them.
-But these words can help.
+These words can help.

 Like ```lc101_110/LC101_110.java```,
 it should contain all solutions to questions from 101 to 110.